 There are some external signs to look for: the bottom or sides are visibly beaten up, the treads are worn out, or the midsole is wrinkling.
 These are indications it’s time to give your shoes the boot, but don’t rely solely on what you can see.
 How often you should change your running shoes depends on a lot of different factors.

-There are some external signs to look for: the bottom or sides are visibly beaten up, the treads are worn out, or the midsole is wrinkling.
+When you want to know how long your running shoes last, there are some external signs to look for: the bottom or sides are visibly beaten up, the treads are worn out, or the midsole is wrinkling.
 These are indications it’s time to give your shoes the boot, but don’t rely solely on what you can see.

 Focus on how your shoes feel and pay attention to changes over time.
 If your once-trusty pair leaves your legs or feet noticeably tired after each run (and you can’t chalk it up to a more intense training plan or another shift in your habits), it may be that the cushioning has lost shock absorption.